-According to data published by the US Department of Commerce International Trade Administration, a record 77.5 million international visitors travelled to the US in 2015, 3% up from the 2014 level.
+According to data published by the US Department of Commerce International Trade Administration, a record 77.5 million international visitors traveled to the US in 2015, 3% up from the 2014 level.
 In fact, the number will only grow in the near future, with 94.1 million visitors expected to visit the country by 2021, rising 16 million from 2015, according to a forecast published by ITA International Trade Administration.

 America has always been one of the most desirable destinations to travel to, whether for business or leisure.
 However, regardless of the purpose of the visit, you will need a visa to enter the country if you aren’t a US citizen.